archetyped/simple-lightbox/readme.txt

 The current release is a beta version.
 Please test and [provide feedback on the beta release page](http://archetyped.com/lab/slb-1-6-beta/).
 Main changes

+As always, since there are so many different possible WordPress configurations (themes, plugins, etc.), it is recommended that you test any beta version on a test site before updating a production site.

 #### Beta 6
 * Fix: Options availability for some users